 They say, ‘people never change’.
 Who are they?
-Because that is the biggest load of shit I have ever heard.
+Because that is the biggest load of B.S.
+I have ever heard.
 Are you the same person you were at age 15?
 Age 21?
-If so, yikes.
-Or as I like to say, fucking yikes.
-I look back at myself, my character, my decisions and choices, and it’s like looking at someone else entirely.
+If so, yikes… I look back at myself, my character, my decisions and choices, and it’s like looking at someone else entirely.
 Another being.
 Not me, not today.
 And that is a good thing.
 I’ll think the same thing five years from now at my current self.
 Because I am a human with a mind, and my mind evolves.
 Changing is an important part of life, it is evolution on a small scale.
 I would like to share some of my evolution.

 Big change 2: I was married for over seven years, I fully embraced that life.
 I was a wife.
 I was supported financially.
 I worked yes, but I never had to worry about paying bills.
 I didn’t need to work, and I found some skewed sense of fulfillment and accomplishment in that fact.
 My income was merely supplementary, and led me to habituate into a certain lifestyle; a lifestyle without any serious concern or stress, monetarily.
 The reason my relationship ended, and why many relationships end, is because of change.
 The experiences I had during the seven years I was married had shaped me into something that started to fit less and less into the world I was living.
 I just couldn’t coexist in the relationship I was in.
 And for a while, I suffered this un-meshing of self and world, for the same reasons anyone stays in a relationship when they are unhappy.
 I didn’t want to break his heart, I didn’t want to break my own, I felt guilt and shame and selfishness.
 Eventually, it came to a head and my decision was made.
-I admittedly was scared shitless, I didn’t know if I could handle what was to come.
+I admittedly was scared to death, I didn’t know if I could handle what was to come.
 This change was a shift into another dimension.
-I have been privileged, I have always been taken care of, and to do it myself, was fucking terrifying.
-I don’t take alimony, not out of refusal on his part, it was, and still is offered.
-I just don’t accept it.
+I have been privileged, I have always been taken care of, and to do it myself, was terrifying.
 Silver spoon, safety net, comfort zone, gone.
-Proving a point to someone else is always a bit of a high, a ‘yeah, that’s fucking right’ ‘how dare you doubt me’, but I must say, proving something to myself is such a higher level of satisfaction.
+Proving a point to someone else is always a bit of a high, a ‘yeah, that’s right’ ‘how dare you doubt me’, but I must say, proving something to myself results in a much higher level of satisfaction.
 There is no bigger bully, no worse adversary then your own mind.
 The self-doubt was paralyzing.
 “I can’t do this” “I am not strong enough” “I am not smart enough” “I will fail, miserably”.
-Well, fuck me, and fuck my brain for that mindset.
-I am a fucking independent, self-sufficient, functioning adult.
-The fulfillment I gain from my independence, the drive I have for my education and career goals, waking up in the morning and realizing I can do whatever the fuck I feel like doing, is cherry.
-I like it.
+But.
+I proved myself.
+So screw that mindset.
+I am a independent, self-sufficient, functioning adult.
+The fulfillment I gain from my independence, the drive I have for my education and career goals, waking up in the morning and realizing I can do whatever I feel like doing, is cherry.
+It’s real.
+It’s my life and I like it.

 Let’s make this phrase a thing of the past.
 Everyone changes.
 Experiences, change, and the ability adapt is detrimental.
 It molds the mind and thought process into one that can analyze and assess and critically think on a higher level.
 Those that don’t evolve with the ever-changing environment around them must face natural selection, survival of the fittest.
 These lowly organisms, these mentally un-evolved individuals will eventually, hopefully, die out.